teamscode/teamscode.github.io/_posts/contests/2018-03-31-spring-2018-mihs-programming-contest.md

 # _Interested in joining our team?_

-Click the button below to apply for a position.
+Click the button below to create your own programming contest.
 We are looking for interested middle school or high school students who want to spread their passion for computer science to their peers.
 Apply today to join our 501(c)(3) nonprofit and help make a difference!

-<a href = "https://teamscode.typeform.com/to/z59VaV"><button class = "contests-header-section-button" style="margin-top:10px">APPLY FOR A POSITION</button></a>
+<a href = "/contests/create"><button class = "contests-header-section-button" style="margin-top:10px">CREATE A CONTEST</button></a>

 # Our third biannual programming contest